AndrewL05/hack-brooklyn-2026/README.md

 ## Overview

-"Don’t just prep.
-Practice for real."
-"Practice for interviews, not just questions."** Intervue is a live, voice-first mock interview platform that simulates the nuance and pressure of real technical and behavioral interviews.
+**Don’t just prep.
+Practice for real.** Intervue is a live, voice-first mock interview platform that simulates the nuance and pressure of real technical and behavioral interviews.
 By blending real-time web intelligence with adaptive AI, we help candidates stop rehearsing and start performing.

 ## Inspiration